 If you move to the Netherlands as a seasonal worker, your employer may be able to submit a fast-track residence application on your behalf.

 Depending on your nationality, you may need a provisional residence permit (MVV) to enter the Netherlands and/or a residence permit to stay in the country for more than three months.
 As of June 2013, you (or a sponsor) can apply for both permits in one application, through the Entry and Residence Procedure (TEV).

-To find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit, read Dutch provisional residence permits (MVV) and temporary residence permits.
+To find out if you need an MVV for entering the Netherlands, or if you only need to submit an application for a Dutch residence permit, read Dutch provisional residence permits (MVV).

 Conditions for seasonal workers’ permits

 In addition to the general requirements for entering the Netherlands, if you want to come and work as a seasonal laborer, you must: